rschristopher/ischristtrue.com/src/modern-views/schisms.md

 Lastly, if the goal is to commune with Christ, to come closer to Christ through His church, then why innovate?
 Would not the apostolic tradition be paramount above all else?
 Why change?

-And if there was necessary change, is that not a tacit admission that everyone who came before, every saint, was wrong or naive?
+And if there was necessary change, is that not a tacit admission that everyone who came before, every saint (even western saints) within the *one holy catholic and apostolic church* was wrong or naive?
 And wouldn't this necessarily include Peter?

 Most important, what heresy is being done by Eastern Orthodoxy?
 How are they wrong today yet were right in the first thousand years of church history?

-All things considered, it looks an awful lot like Rome is in heresy, in schism from Christ's Church, and Eastern Orthodoxy is waiting patiently, "stuck" in the past as it were, waiting and waiting and waiting for the prodigal son of Rome to return to the Father.
+All things considered, it looks an awful lot like Rome is in heresy, in schism from Christ's Church, and Eastern Orthodoxy is waiting patiently, "stuck" in the past as it were, waiting and waiting and waiting for the prodigal son of Rome and its protestant offspring to return to the Father.

-At worst, Orthodox Churches are like the older son to the prodigal son, and as such they will receive the Father's rebuke on that day the prodigal son returns.
+At worst, Orthodox Churches are like the older son to the prodigal son, and as such many will receive the Father's rebuke on that day the prodigal son returns.

 As Christians we ought to follow Christ, who taught us the story of the prodigal son, and we ought to identify ourselves and our church with the prodigal son *and* also with the older brother.
-If we are Catholic we ought to return home, and if we are Orthodox we ought to be grateful and celebrate when the prodigal son returns home to the Father.
+If we are Catholic or protestant we ought to return home, and if we are Orthodox we ought to be grateful and celebrate when the prodigal son returns home to the Father.